-The CA system is backed up at the primary datacenter, using specialized backup software, to a local backup server.
+The CA system is backed up at the primary datacenter and to the secondary datacenter, using specialized backup software, to a local backup server.
 These system backups provide the capability to recover from a system failure.
 Incremental backups are performed daily.
-Full system backups are performed every week.
-Backups are sent to the hardened, secure offsite storage vault described in Section 5.1.6 at least twice a week.
+Full backups are performed on a weekly basis.
+Backups are sent to the hardened, secure offsite storage vault described in Section 5.1.6 at least once per month.